“New Google Algorithm Update Out Today!” these 6 words are enough to cause chaos in an SEO professional’s blood pressure level.

 - Date: April 24, 2012

 Earlier the ranking of the web pages depended on the backlink volume resulting in low-quality content ranking in prominent positions.
-Penguin intended to put a stop to blackhat link-building techniques and reward quality and authoritative links.
+Penguin algorithm update intended to put a stop to blackhat link-building techniques and reward quality and authoritative links.

 The Hummingbird SEO Update shifted the Power From Keywords to Search Intent